 ^{37.} Griffith, Community Property in Joint Tenancy Form, 14 Stan.
 L. Rev. 87 (1961).
-Courts in finding property to be community property notwithstanding its ostensible joint tenancy form have reached the following results: (1) The first spouse to die may dispose of his or her half by will; (2) creditors of the deceased spouse may reach the property to the same extent that they could reach any other community property; (3) tax authorities must treat the property as community, not joint tenancy, for all tax purposes; (4) an attempted gift or other transfer by one spouse without consent of the other causes no severance but may be set aside on discovery.
+Courts in finding property to be community property notwithstanding its ostensible joint tenancy form have reached the following results: (1) The first spouse to die may dispose of his or her half by will; (2) creditors of the deceased spouse may reach the property to the same extent that they could

+Extending CAM-PAL to joint accounts of married persons in banks and savings and loan associations also would make clear that a right of survivorship arising from the express terms of the account or by virtue of the statute cannot be changed by will.39 Existing law applicable to banks and savings and loan associations permits one spouse to dispose by will of half of the community property funds in a joint account, thereby defeating the right of the other spouse to take the funds reach any other community property; (3) tax authorities must treat the property as community, not joint tenancy, for all tax purposes; (4) an attempted gift or other transfer by one spouse without consent of the other causes no severance but may be set aside on discovery.
 Id. at 93-94.
 However, the property does not lose all the characteristics of joint tenancy since a bona fide purchaser is protected.
 See id. at 94.

 ^{38.} Under the California Multiple-Party Accounts Law (Prob.
-Code § 5305), the presumption may be rebutted (1) by tracing the funds from separate property (absent an agreement expressing a clear intent to transmute the funds to community property) or (2) by an agreement separate from the deposit agreement which expressly provides that the funds are not community property.
+Code §5305), the presumption may be rebutted (1) by tracing the funds from separate property (absent an agreement expressing a clear intent to transmute the funds to community property) or (2) by an agreement separate from the deposit agreement which expressly provides that the funds are not community property.
 If separate funds have been so commingled with community funds that it is no longer possible to segregate one from the other, the separate funds will lose their separate character and be treated as community funds.
-See 7 B. Witkin, Summary of California Law Community Property §§ 33-34, at 5126-28 (8th ed.
+See 7 B. Witkin, Summary of California Law Community Property §§33-34, at 5126-28 (8th ed.
 1974).